-- Standard does not prohibit the development of new products that meet the intent of the requirements - It is the responsibility of the manufacturer to provide enough information to allow the AHJ (Authority Having Jurisdiction) to make a determination - Devices not described in standard manufacturers must provide descriptive information provided by a testing laboratory regarding acceptable installation methods
+- Standard does not prohibit the development of new products that meet the intent of the requirements - It is the responsibility of the manufacturer to provide enough information to allow the AHJ (Authority Having Jurisdiction) to make a determination - Devices not described in standard manufacturers must provide descriptive information from a testing laboratory regarding acceptable installation methods

-Appurtenances / Job-site hardware preparation (4.1.3)
+Appurtenances / job-site hardware preparation (4.1.3)

-- Job-site prep for surface-applied hardware, function holes for mortise locks and holes for labeled viewers: - Maximum one inch (25.4 mm) diameter holes permitted, except cylinder holes may be any size - Maximum 3/4 inch (19 mm) undercutting for wood and composite doors allowed - Any preparations other than noted above must be done under label service.
-Note: The 2016 edition of NFPA 80 allows job-site preparations of holes larger than 1 inch diameter for surface-mounted hardware if allowed by the door manufacturer's listing and the hardware manufacturer's listing.
-The 2016 edition also allows raceways for wires to be field drilled in accordance with the door manufacturer's listing and when permitted by the listing laboratory. - Plant-ons as allowed per the manufacturer's listing
+- Job-site prep for surface-applied hardware, function holes for mortise locks and holes for labeled viewers: - maximum one inch (25.4 mm) diameter holes permitted, except cylinder holes may be any size - note: The 2016 and 2019 editions of NFPA 80 allow jobsite preparations of holes larger than 1 inch (typically up to 2-inch diameter) for surface mounted hardware if allowed by the door manufacturer's listings and the hardware manufacturer's listings.
+These editions also allow preparations for auxiliary fire pins and raceways for wires to be field drilled in accordance with the door manufacturer's listings and when permitted by the listing laboratory. - maximum 3/4 inch (19 mm) undercutting for wood and composite doors allowed - any preparations other than noted above must be done under label service. - plant-ons as allowed per the manufacturer's listings